Deep-Plane Face and Neck Lift

 What Training Does Dr McInnes Have in Advanced Face and Neck Lift Procedures?

-In addition to 5 years of dedicated plastic surgery residency training in Canada, Dr. McInnes completed a fully accredited 1-year fellowship in complex plastic surgery techniques at Washington University in Saint Louis.
+In addition to 5 years of dedicated plastic surgery residency training in Canada, Dr. McInnes completed a fully accredited 1-year fellowship in complex plastic surgery at Washington University in Saint Louis.
 He is extensively trained in nerve surgery, which are the anatomic structures facelift surgeons worry about the most, and also the structures that prevent most surgeons being comfortable with deep-plane surgery.
 Since being in practice, he has also sought out extensive additional aesthetic training with many of the best facial rejuvenation surgeons in the world.
 He has spent time with over 12 different surgeons, actively analysing their techniques and outcomes.
 He has also participated in multiple, advanced deep-plane cadaver courses to learn the surgical anatomy from experts in North America and Australia.
 Facial rejuvenation is one of his passions and something he actively studies and chats about with colleagues on a daily basis.

 What Can Affect My Surgical Outcome?